abi-oluwade/engineering-48-group-project-2/elk_stack/README.md

 ## Collaborating with Git and GitHub
-- Before you merge a branch on your local machine, git pull the branch you plan to merge to from GitHub.
+- Before you merge a branch on your local machine, pull the branch you plan to merge to, from GitHub.
 - Then merge on your local machine
 - Then push to GitHub
 - **So:**